Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Makes a Dog Breed “Easy?”

-Owning a dog is a big responsibility, so we use the term “easy” with caution.
+Owning a dog is a big responsibility, so we use the term “easy” cautiously.
 All dogs require work on your part, from training and feeding to exercise and grooming.
 You can’t get past the work if you want them to live full and happy lives.

-Even so, some dog breeds require less work in specific areas.
-For instance, some breeds require more exercise, and others need frequent trips to the groomer.
-Some dogs are great breeds for families with small children, and others are best for families with older children.
+Even so, some breeds require less work in specific areas.
+For instance, some dogs require more exercise, and others need frequent trips to the groomer.
+Some are great for families with small children, and others are best for families with older children.

 In this list, we’re covering the basics of what we feel characterizes an “easy” breed: